ecadlabs/taquito/packages/taquito-local-forging/README.md

 # Taquito Local forging package

 `@taquito/local-forging` is an npm package that provides developers with local forging functionality for Taquito.
-It can be injected as follow.
+It can be injected as follows:

 ```ts
 import { TezosToolkit } from '@taquito/taquito'